 For more information, read Nondischargeable Debts in Chapter 7 Bankruptcy.

 Obtaining a bankruptcy discharge may give you little comfort if the creditor's lien can still attach to your assets, such as your house.
 There is a way, however, that you can get rid of the judgment lien in your bankruptcy.
 It is called lien avoidance.
-Provided that you did not give the creditor a consent judgment, you may be able to remove that lien from your home, car, and any other asset that you could otherwise exempt in your Chapter 7 bankruptcy.
+Provided that you did not give the creditor a consent judgment, you might be able to remove that lien from your home, car, and any other asset that you could otherwise exempt in your Chapter 7 bankruptcy.

 To qualify for lien avoidance, you must prove the following three conditions:

+Complexities exist that are beyond the scope of this article.
+You should seek legal counsel for an assessment of your particular case.
 For more information, read Getting Rid of Judgment Liens in Bankruptcy.